migueesc123/YoutubeAnalytics/README.md

 - A Power BI Template
 - A solution for Youtube Creators

-Check the steps below for a step by step walkthrough on how to get this connector working for you.
+Check on the images of the steps below for a step by step walkthrough on how to get this connector working for you.

 # Step 1: Creating your own Google API project
 In order to use this connector, you'll need to create your own Google API Project that will host your specific API credentials.